 Following an MDP route does not imply stuffing your initial version of the app with tons of features.
 In fact, it’s quite the opposite.
 We suggest that you stick with one-two key features and execute them brilliantly from the technology and design perspectives.

 Tips on how to create an app for meditation:

-- remember that you’re building an MDP that helps users solve concrete problems
+- remember that you’re building an app MVP (or MDP) that helps users solve concrete problems

 - make use of time-proven third-party SDKs to shortcut some features development